What is a Leadership Coach? Understanding Their Role and Impact

 Leadership refers to the ability to guide and influence individuals or groups toward achieving common goals.
 Leadership roles, such as team leaders, managers, and executives, are crucial in shaping organizational culture, driving innovation, and inspiring teams.
 Effective leadership impacts organizations by boosting productivity and society by fostering collaboration and progress.

-What is the best definition of leadership coaching?
+What is the meaning of leadership coach?

 What is the key point in leadership-based coaching?